-The ASCE student chapters, clubs and international student groups entering the contest are required to be current with their national dues.
-A team may consist only of undergraduate and graduate students in good standing with their ASCE student chapter, club or international student group.
+The ASCE student chapters, ASCE student clubs, and ASCE international student groups entering the contest are required to be current with their national dues and annual reports.
+A team must consist only of undergraduate and graduate students in good standing with their ASCE student organization.